Code test

 Return results in SARIF format.

-Example: $ snyk code --sarif
+Example: $ snyk code test --sarif

 --sarif-file-output=<OUTPUT_FILE_PATH>